maierfelix/nvk/README.md

 ## Syntactic Sugar:

-The API gives you some sugar to write things quicker, but still gives you the option to write everything explicitly!
+The API gives you some sugar to write things quicker, but still gives you the option to write everything explicitly

 ### sType auto-filling
-`sType` members get auto-filled, but you can still explicitly set them
+`sType` members get auto-filled, but you can still set them yourself

 ````js
 let appInfo = new VkApplicationInfo();